 AHP can be applied to a wide variety of decision problems; it is also a popular technique for green decision analysis.
 The basis of the Analytic Hierarchy Process is to decompose a problem into a hierarchy of criteria and alternatives.
 Outcomes include ranking of different options from most to least desirable.
 While both qualitative and quantitative aspects can be taken into account, AHP depends on fixed scores and criteria weightings being applied to the different criteria being considered.
 Sensitivity can be evaluated to some degree, but the propagation of uncertainty is not part of the basic AHP process.

 While deterministic methods may be sufficient in decision processes to choose a new car or a fleet of new vehicles, stochastic methods can improve green decision analysis when variables like electricity generating policies, market prices and changing locations of green resources are to be taken into account.
 Green analytic simulations using Monte Carlo sampling (or Latin Hypercube for faster, reasonably reliable conclusions) can cover electrical energy, air quality, climate assessment, and the future of the automobile.

 Meanwhile, green decision analysis continues across the globe.
 From commercial enterprises and government agencies to public figures going green, decisions are being taken every day.
 Clear, reliable and relevant processes have an important part to play.
 As Joe Borden, president of the Anahola Farmers and Ranchers Association in Hawaii said about a renewable energy project that requires thousands of acres of land to be cleared, ‘We’ve been burned too much by (just) going on someone’s word’.

-If you’d like to know how Analytica, the modeling software from Lumina, can help you build and analyze better environmental models, then try a thirty day free evaluation of Analytica to see what it can do for you.» Back
+If you’d like to know how Analytica, the modeling software from Lumina, can help you build and analyze better environmental models, then try the free trial of Analytica to see what it can do for you.